bos/strange-loop-2011/slides/slides.md

 This is the name of a *module*.

-A module is a collection of code.
+A module is a collection of related code.

-A *package* is a collection of modules.
+A *package* is a collection of related modules.

 (This will sound familiar if you know Python.)

 # Reading docs: the rest

-After the initial blurb, a module's docs consist of type signatures and descriptions.
+After the initial blurb, a module's docs consists of type signatures and descriptions.

 Here is a really simple type signature: